(Please note Pace Auto Werks has no association or connection to Porsche

 and is a fully independent accredited alternative to dealerships)

 Porsche is known as one of the most respected automobile brands in the industry.
 The car has an amazing history dating back to 1931 when Ferdinand Porsche started the automotive engineering company known as “Porsche Konstruktionsburo für Motorenfahrzeug und Wasserfahrzeugbau”.
 As a small company, the new outfit focussed primarily on developing small cars for Zündapp, NSU and Wanderer.
-The company’s presence received a major boost when Porsche designed some components for Mercedes – Benz grand prix racing cars.
+The company’s presence received a major boost when Porsche designed some components for Mercedes – Benz grand Prix racing cars.

 A lot of achievements and success began being realised with the building of Auto Union Grand Prix racing cars that were later known as Volkswagen Beetles.
 Ferdinand’s goal was to build a sustainable brand of sports cars using his name.
-The journey official began in 1936 when a racing car prototype 60K10 was launched and completed 3 years later in 1939.
+The journey officially began in 1936 when a racing car prototype 60K10 was launched and completed 3 years later in 1939.
 Porsche was not spared from the effects of the 2ndworld war which caused all ongoing projects to be suspended indefinitely to monitor the political climate.

 Porsche relocated operations to an old sawmill in Gmünd, Austria.
 After the end of the 2nd world war, collapsed operations and projects had to be re-launched again.
 Old Porsche relocated some of its operations to Stuttgart, Germany.
 Ferdinand, who had been arrested, was not convicted as he was found innocent and set free in 1947.
 In 1948, Ferry Porsche, Ferdinand’s son and Prof. Van Eberhost used the old sawmill in Gmünd to work on a new project called 356 whose result was the first ever prototype, Porsche 356-001 model.

 The Porsche 356-001 model was built using a chassis with a tubular framework supported by aluminium body panels.
-A good number of Volkswagen components were included in the manufacture.
+A good number of Volkswagen components were included in the manufacturer.
 An audit that facilitates the formation of a new strategy was carried out where the engine was relocated to the rear axle to pave the way for larger interior space.
 Erwin Komenda played a key role in designing Porsche 356 popularly known as the Gmünd model.
 The development and manufacture took place in the old Gmünd sawmill.

-Initially, there were no plans for large scale production and therefore the Gmünd facility quickly ran out of space when plans to roll out more elaborate operations were initiated.
+Initially, there were no plans for large-scale production and therefore the Gmünd facility quickly ran out of space when plans to roll out more elaborate operations were initiated.
 In 1948, the company was forced to hire out an extra space adjacent to the Stuttgart, Germany facility.
 The extra facility known as Reutter primarily concerned with bodywork built the convertible body of Porsche 356.

 1949 was a memorable year for Porsche as their car appeared at the Geneva Car Show.
 This paved way for the introduction of subsequent models.
 Several models were successfully produced between 1949 and 1963, they included;